New London, Texas

 New London was originally known as just "London", but because Kimble County had already established a US Post Office station named London, the town changed its name to "New London" in 1931.

 History

 On March 18, 1937, the London School Explosion killed 270 children and 24 adults.
-As a result of the disaster, Texas passed laws requiring natural gas to be mixed with a malodorant to provide early warning of any leak.
+As a result of the disaster, Texas passed laws requiring natural gas to be mixed with a malodorant to provide early warning of any leak and laws requiring pipe workers to be properly licensed.
 Other states quickly followed.
 Eventually, malodorant in natural gas became a legal requirement in the United States.